 There are many options to travel in the campus.

-Brisbane’s transport system is diverse, affordable and reliable.
-With a free city loop, a tertiary student discount, and late-night weekend services, it is also a relatively cheap way to get around the city.
+Both Brisbane and Sydney’s public transport systems are diverse, affordable and reliable.
+With free city loops, a tertiary student discount for Brisbane students, and late-night and weekend services, it is also a relatively cheap way to get around the cities.

-Eligible full-time university, TAFE and post-secondary students can apply for a 50% concession fare on TransLink public transport services.
+Eligible full-time university, VET and post-secondary students can apply for a 50% concession fare on TransLink (Brisbane) public transport services.
 To see if you are eligible and to apply for the concession fare, head to the TransLink website: gocard.translink.com.au/webtix

-There are hundreds of bus routes around Brisbane, which can take you from the CBD to the border of NSW at Tweed Heads.
-If you’re in the city, keep an eye out for the red stop signs around the city – they offer a free loop around the city during the day!
+There are hundreds of bus routes around Brisbane and Sydney, which can take you from the CBD to the absolute outskirts of each city.
+If you’re in the city centre, keep an eye out for the red stop signs around the city – they offer a free loop around the city during the day!
 Buses servicing the inner city are very frequent, arriving every 5-15 minutes.
-On Friday and Saturday nights, Nightlink buses run from the city and the Valley to surrounding suburbs from midnight to 5am.
+On Friday and Saturday nights, Night buses run from the city to surrounding suburbs from midnight to 5am.